LucasLeeDotNet/one-resume/README.md

 - Add drag and drop for reordering for list elements in the app
 - Write a better readme
 - Add testing
-- Fix the generate pdf functionality
+- <s>Fix the generate pdf functionality</s> Removed functionality
-- Fix the skill level type issue (input is a string but the underlining type is a number, while typing a decimal it will read it as NaN)
+- <s>Fix the skill level type issue (input is a string but the underlining type is a number, while typing a decimal it will read it as NaN)</s> Fixed by replacing it with a slider input that outputs a number

-Use the usual start script and build script to get started

-### `npm start`

-### `npm run build`